bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- Breezy
+- Breezy and Mostly Clear
 - 55% humidity
 - 13 mph wind
-- 5% cloud cover
+- 22% cloud cover
 - 35 AQI 🟩
 - 0.35 inches of rain expected in the next 48 hours